Board of Directors & Staff

-Kevin Mulhall joined the Hospitality House board in 2013 and chairs the Technology Committee which creates and maintains systems, networks and communications solutions in the HH office and outside.
-He is a retired Enterprise Technology Specialist with Intel Corporation.
-Kevin is a Canadian and graduate of the University of Toronto but has lived with his wife Mary in Novi and South Lyon Michigan for over 20 years.
+Kevin Mulhall joined the Hospitality House board in 2013 and leads the Technology Committee.
+Kevin has been managing for computers, printers and network in the Hospitality House office since 2010.
+Kevin retired in 2016 after 20 years as an Enterprise Technology Specialist with Intel Corporation.
+Kevin is Canadian and a graduate of the University of Toronto; has lived with his wife, Mary, in Novi and South Lyon, Michigan for over 20 years.

 Barry A Hiscox

-A committed supporter of the future of public libraries he serves on the Library Advisory Board of Commerce Township Community Library.
-His wife Barbara is a retired teacher with a Masters degree, having taught in Michigan, Rhode Island and England.
-She is Publicity Officer for the Friends of Commerce Township Community Library and regularly volunteers at Hospitality House.
-With six sons, living in Dallas, Chattanooga, Seattle, England, The Netherlands and the Canary Islands, they are widely traveled throughout the USA and Europe.
+A committed supporter of the future of public libraries, he serves on the Library Advisory Board of Commerce Township Community Library.
+Barry and his wife, Barbara, have six sons, living in Dallas, Chattanooga, Seattle, England, The Netherlands and the Canary Islands; they are widely traveled throughout the USA and Europe.

-Raymond Sherlock is one of HHFP's Facility Managers and comes to Hospitality House with 35 years of Director level experience in Operations, Materials and Supply Chain Management experience with several multi-national companies including Kraft Heinz, Honeywell and PriceWaterhouse Coopers.
+Raymond Sherlock comes to Hospitality House with 35 years of Director level experience in Operations, Materials and Supply Chain Management experience with several multi-national companies including Kraft Heinz, Honeywell and PriceWaterhouse Coopers.
 Over his career he has specialized in streamlining and improving operations.

 Ray has been active as a volunteer in the community and supports a number of initiatives.
 His passion is teaching, mentoring and developing people to achieve their full potential.